 Have him suddenly find the one after 11 years of destroying every relationship with every woman he has been involved with, many of whom were completely perfect for him.

-Thus having him appear in a promising relationship that we are just left to assume this time he might make work is probably the only thing they could have done.
+With this in mind having him appear in a promising relationship that we are just left to assume this time he might make work is probably the only thing they could have done.

 I remember I once imagined a truly awful ending for Frasier just for fun.
 I had Niles and Daphne breaking up and Daphne telling Niles he was never going to see his son again, Martin and Ronnie splitting up and Frasier getting back with Lilith, not because they loved each other, just because they are desperate.
 Frasier then goes back to Boston and the final shot sees him walk back into Cheers where he tells Sam Malone that the last 11 years were a complete waste of time.